riklaunim/pyusb-keyboard-alike/README.md

 * lindy_bar_code_scanner.py - Lindy USB bar code scanner
 * black_rfid_reader.py - USB 125 kHz RFID reader
+* neuftech_rfid_reader.py - USB YARONGTECH and Neuftech 125 kHz RFID Card Reader

 If you have matching device - connect it and run the code.
-Under Linux will have to run the code as root/sudo or give your user permission to access given device.
+Under Linux will have to run the code as root/sudo or give your user permission to access given device (see udev rules above).

 PyQt4 application example